Law of Ethiopia: Federal legislature

-The Constitution of Federal Democratic Republic of Ethiopia establishes two house parliament for the federal government; the lower chamber of bicameral legislature is House of People's Representatives (HoPR) with 547 seats, and the upper chamber, the House of Federation (HoPR), has 108 seats.
+The Constitution of Federal Democratic Republic of Ethiopia establishes two house parliament for the federal government; the lower chamber of bicameral legislature is House of Peoples' Representatives (HoPR) with 547 seats, and the upper chamber, the House of Federation (HoPR), has 108 seats.
 The highest legislative authority vested in the HPR— in comparable to first or lower chamber— served an interest of the federation as whole.
 The members of HoPR are elected in plural vote in every five years elections.
 HoPR retained 20 seats for minority group in order to secure their representation.
 However, they are seen as insignificant than others in the FDRE constitution, only declared them shall be determined by law.

 Ethiopia follows parliamentary system wherein the largest political parties representing in HoPR can preside/approve over members of executive Council of Prime Minister and the Prime Minister.
-In addition, the HoPR also have authority to nominate or candidate the President, who would be accepted by two-third majority of both chambers.
+In addition, the HoPR also have authority to nominate or candidate the president, who would be accepted by two-third majority of both chambers.
 The President has minimal or limited power in executive legislature, but can sign new laws from HoPR, whereas the Prime Minister is executive power, similar to presidential systems.

 Members of HoPR popularly elected for five-year term known as "first-past-the post" electoral system.
 The HPR roles are to enact laws on the matters assigned by federal jurisdiction and ratify national policy standard.
 Another roles including an appointment of federal judges, the ratification of international agreements, and supervision of members of the executive.
 The upper chamber, the House of Federation, serves representational institution for regional units of "Nations, Nationalities and People's".
 Each ethnolinguistic groups should have one representative in HOF, and necessarily, the representative would be fractured into extra for each population if population number given to consideration.
 Members of HOF are elected by state council in each regional state.
 The HOF vested power to interpret the federal constitution, and rights to decide self-determination of groups ultimately, secession, resolution happened between states, and determines the joint revenue of federal and state units.

 Federal executive

-Prime Minister
+Prime minister

 The Prime Minister and Council of Ministers are the highest executive power accountable to HoPR which is elected by members of HoPR, and not subject to term limit.
-The Prime Minter has the following functions:
+The Prime Minister has the following functions: